 Concentration is something that every professional strives for.
 Over the course of time, it has been proven that being more concentrated means being more productive as well.
-As it happens, people try out a number of methods to increase concentration, starting from meditation to changing the environment.
+As it happens, people try out a number of methods to increase concentration, starting from guided sleep meditation to changing the environment.

 Often, focus is read along with the whole concept of concentration.
 The last time we checked, though, most of us ignore one point while talking about concentration and focus — the amount of sleep one gets.

 The amount of sleep one gets is closely linked to focus and concentration.
 Essentially, it means the lack of sleep can be really bad for your own focus and concentration.
 Wondering how?
 In this article, we will explain how the lack of sleep affects focus and concentration.